mbest1813/documentation/v2/clickstream/segment-switch-guide.md

 ![segment-switch-4](../../images/segment-switch-4.png)

-# Segment | Astronomer Merge Guidelines
+# Segment | MetaRouter Merge Guidelines

-You've made the switch from Segment to Astronomer Clickstream and now you want all of your data in one place (including the data from your old Segment account).
+You've made the switch from Segment to MetaRouter Clickstream and now you want all of your data in one place (including the data from your old Segment account).
 Merging is an easy process - we’ll walk you through it.

 ## Initial Column Audit

-To start, we'd recommend that you take a few minutes to review your existing Segment tables with the tables created by Astronomer's Clickstream platform.
+To start, we'd recommend that you take a few minutes to review your existing Segment tables with the tables created by MetaRouter's Clickstream platform.
 Create a spreadsheet with tables from both platforms side by side to easily identify datatype conflicts.

 Here's the SQL to view that information: